Facile, rapide et gratuit

 Universitat de Barcelona

-Hereafter is a list of the research themes I have been investigating in the last years.
+Hereafter is a list of the research themes I am currently investigating or I have been investigating in the last years.

 With respect to the stability of those Hamiltonian systems which are close to integrable, two kinds of results exist: